vinayteki95/devops-from-home/README.md

 So it's a philosophy, set of practices, collaboration of different teams, culture with a mission to deliver quality software.

 But there is a problem here.
 Why do people hire DevOps engineers?
-Let me rephrase the question to a more concrete one. **What/who is a DevOps engineer?**
+Let me rephrase the question to a more fundamental one. **What/who is a DevOps engineer?**

 Every DevOps tutorial/course I've seen so far mentioned the idea of **software development life cycle** and how DevOps addresses some inadequacies of previous methods like waterfall and agile techniques.

 ![agile-vs-devops](images/agile-vs-devops.jpg)

 But if you look closely and try to understand the transformation from agile to devops, agile already had the structure of workflow figured out.
-DevOps simply **automated** a bunch of these operations.
+DevOps simply **automated** a bunch of these operations and a major chunk of agile's problems were solved and a new flow emerged naturally.

-Now it makes sense why we need an engineer to solve our **software development life cycle** problem.
+Now it makes sense why we need an **engineer** to solve our **software development life cycle** problems.

 ## The learning strategy